Bamboo build fails with error "git: 'lfs' is not a git command"

 Cause

 Even if the build is trying to be built in a remote agent, the problem relies on the server itself.
-Bamboo server requires git lfs installed, even though there are no local agents configured.
-The reason for this is that Bamboo will perform a fetch before dispatching the build, an this is the actual operation that fails.
+The Bamboo server requires git lfs installed, even though there are no local agents configured.
+The reason for this is that Bamboo will perform a fetch before dispatching the build, and this is the actual operation that fails.

 There can be cases where there is a plan that requires git lfs and still works fine, even though git lfs is not installed in the server.
-If you see this case, it is working because git lfs was not configured from the start, and Bamboo was able to create a local cache of the repository, making the fetch not necessary.
+If you see this case, it is working because git lfs was not configured from the start, and Bamboo was able to create a local cache of the repository, making the fetch unnecessary.

 Solution